What Is Brick?

 1. What are the different types of bricks?

-The different types of brick are Clay bricks or red bricks, fly ash bricks, sand lime bricks, concrete bricks, and engineering bricks.
+The different types of bricks are clay bricks or red bricks, fly ash bricks, sand lime bricks, concrete bricks, and engineering bricks.

 2. Which type of brick is best?

 Every type of brick has its own advantages.
-Out all, first class bricks are considered as one of the best types of brick used for permanent structures.
+Out of all, first class bricks are considered the best types of brick for permanent structures.

 3. How many types of bricks are there in India?